 With rooftop beehives, a ‘Vegan Suite’ and classic films playing in the lobby depending on the season, Hilton London Bankside is not your typical chain hotel offering.
-It’s also the closest hotel to Tate Modern, which makes it the ideal location to stay if you are visiting the art gallery which is just a few minutes’ walk away, but it’s extremely handy for other London landmarks such as the River Thames, the South Bank, Shakespeare’s Globe, St Paul’s, Covent Garden, the Millennium Bridge and Blackfriars and Waterloo railway stations.
+It’s also a hotel near Tate Modern, which makes it the ideal location to stay if you are visiting the art gallery which is just a few minutes’ walk away.
+It’s also extremely handy for other London landmarks such as the River Thames, the South Bank, Shakespeare’s Globe, St Paul’s, Covent Garden, the Millennium Bridge and Blackfriars and Waterloo railway stations.

 When you have finished sight-seeing, shopping or visiting the exhibitions at Tate Modern, Hilton London Bankside is an affordable, spacious and above all, friendly hotel to retreat to.
 Not only does it have its own bar and restaurant onsite, it also has an indoor swimming pool – a rarity in London hotels – as well as a gym, an executive lounge and 292 bedrooms including 25 suites and a penthouse apartment with a private terrace.

 The hotel is relatively new to the London scene, opening in 2015, and has 10,000 sq ft of event space including a below-ground ballroom for large events.
 Its restaurant, OXBO Bankside, is a 168-cover restaurant serving breakfast, brunch, lunch and dinner, while the bar, named The Distillery Bankside, has more than 100 gins and an outside terrace which is popular in the summer months.